facebookresearch/habitat-sim/docs/AUDIO.md

 ### - Steps to run audio simulation in python

-Please see the [audio_agent.py](https://github.com/facebookresearch/habitat-sim/tree/main/examples/tutorials/audio_agent.py) for a sample script on how to use the python audio sensor.
-Follow the steps and refer to the python script for the code.
+Please see the [audio_agent.py](https://github.com/facebookresearch/habitat-sim/tree/main/examples/tutorials/audio_agent.py) for an example of how to use the python audio sensor.
+Follow these steps and refer to the python script for the code.

 1. Create the habitat sim object and configuration.
 1. Create the Acoustic configuration ([RLRAudioPropagationConfiguration](#acoustics-configuration)) object.
 Set the various simulation parameters.